Arslanex/Instagram-Bot/README.md

 1. Enter your account informations to userinfo.py
 2. Create a main.py script in program folder
 3. import Instagram_Bot module
+4. Call login function
-4. Call the function you want use
+5. Call the functions you want use
-5. Run main.py in your command promt
+6. Run main.py in your command promt

 ***
 <h3 align="center"> Enes ARSLAN </h3>